Dogg-Fly/Kloun/README.md

 # Kloun
-Kloun is an alternate universe where instead of Jokers and jesters there are clowns, and money is something you absolutely must have.
+Kloun is an alternate universe in which more clowns are added to the game as a replacement for jokers and jesters.
+In this universe, money is important.
-These are just some ideas floating around.
-If you have any suggestions, let me know and I'll be happy to read them.
+Right now, it's like a demo that adds 12 jokers and a set of consumables.
+If you encounter an error or crash, please report it.